MAYANK12SHARMA/NEXTGEN/SampleScatterPlot.md

         <h2>Dataset Overview</h2>
         <p>
-            The dataset used in this analysis consists of two variables, X and Y, representing 100 observations.
-            The aim is to identify any correlation or pattern between these variables using a scatter plot.
+            The Iris dataset is a small, well-known dataset used for classification, data visualization, and statistical analysis.
+It consists of 150 samples of iris flowers, with measurements of physical features to differentiate between three species.

         </p>

         <h2>Code Example</h2>